-It is characterized by a persistent, typical scent that recalls the aromas of tobacco, wood and licorice and a sweet, warm and intense flavor.
+It is characterized by a persistent, typical scent that recalls the aromas of tobacco, wood and licorice, and a sweet, warm and intense flavor.

 Marsala Fine Ruby is instead characterized by a strong ruby red color which with aging tends to get an amber shade.
 The aroma is intense and presents aromas of sour cherry jam and a hot flavor which is aromatic and rich.

 The scent is very persistent, harmonious, and complex, with a velvety, sweet taste characterized by a balanced structure.

 Its aroma is intense and characterized by hints of dried flowers and fruits, with an aromatic, warm, harmonious, and rich flavor.

 Lastly, Marsala Virgin in the types Gold or Amber has a bright color with golden or yellow amber shades, an intense, persistent, and ethereal aroma; the flavor is typically warm, dry and intense, optimally balanced and with an imposing structure.

 Marsala Virgin Ruby has a brilliant ruby red color; aging gives it orange and amber hues while the bouquet is intense, persistent and complex.

-Serving And Pairing Marsala Wine
+Serving and Pairing Marsala Wine

-All Marsala wine must be served in a tulip glass type with a tall stem.
-This beverage is considered one of the best dessert wines in the world and is perfect to pair with desserts, fruit, and many pastry specialties.
+All Marsala wine must be served in a tulip style glass with a tall stem.
+This fortified wine is considered one of the best dessert wines in the world and is perfect to pair with desserts, fruit, and many pastry specialties.